mstksg/inCode/copy/entries/io-purity.md

 ### Other Examples

 It might help to look at think about similar data structures.
-How about `Gen`, from the [QuickCheck][] library, which returns an instruction sequence that QuickCheck (a library for testing functions and objects) can use to generate arbitrary test samples.
+Take `Gen`, from the [QuickCheck][] library, which returns an instruction sequence that QuickCheck (a library for testing functions and objects) can use to generate arbitrary test samples.
 That is, if you want QuickCheck to generate ten random arrays of integers for you, you provide it with some kind of sequence of instructions to generate random arrays (a `Gen (Array Int)`).
 QuickCheck happily takes this instruction data structure, and uses it for its means.

 [QuickCheck]: http://hackage.haskell.org/package/QuickCheck